We encourage applications from all who desire to serve the United States in the national security community.

 Merit Awards: Scholarships and Course Waivers

-DMA offers academic scholarships for students admitted into full time graduate study at the Master’s level and course tuition waivers for select professional students admitted into part-time status as a certificate or MA program candidate.
+DMGS offers academic scholarships for students admitted into full time graduate study at the Master’s level and course tuition waivers for select professional students admitted into part-time status as a certificate or MA program candidate.

 Finalists will be chosen and individual awards communicated to all honorees within one week of the admissions interview.